scsm-ua/kirtan-guide-en/songs/kobe-shri-chaitanya-more-koribena-daya.md

     kobe āmi chāḍibo e viṣoyābhimān kobe viṣṇu-jane āmi koribo sammān

-When will I give up the false ego of being an enjoy- er and when will I offer all respects to the sincere devo- tees of Lord Viṣṇu?
+When will I give up the false ego of being an enjoyer and when will I offer all respects to the sincere devotees of Lord Viṣṇu?

 #### 3

     galavastra kṛtāñjali vaiṣṇava-nikaṭe dante tṛṇa kori dā̐ḍāibo niṣkapaṭe

-When will I submit myself by the feet of the Vaiṣṇa- va with the cloth of surrender around my neck and with straw between my teeth?
+When will I submit myself by the feet of the Vaiṣṇava with the cloth of surrender around my neck and with straw between my teeth?

 #### 4

     kā̐diyā kā̐diyā jānāibo duḥkhagrām saṁsāra-anala hoite māgibo viśrām

-Weeping and weeping when will I submit my sor- rowful tale at the feet of the Vaiṣṇava and when will I seek relief from the fire of material suffering praying to that Vaiṣṇava for shelter and rest?
+Weeping and weeping when will I submit my sorrowful tale at the feet of the Vaiṣṇava and when will I seek relief from the fire of material suffering praying to that Vaiṣṇava for shelter and rest?

 #### 5